GenRecal: Generation after Recalibration from Large to Small Vision-Language Models: Experiments

+\textbf{(b) Projection Layer Design.} Two projection layers (\textit{Proj-pre} and \textit{Proj-post}) are linear layers introduced for hidden dimension matching.
+Similar to the role of vision projector that matches the hidden dimensions between a CLIP-like vision encoder and an LLM, \textit{Proj-pre} matches the teacher features to the student hidden dimension, while \textit{Proj-post} restores the dimension back to the teacher hidden dimension so that the large \textit{VLM-head} can be utilized for distillation.
+This explanation is technically depicted in \cref{fig:3}(c) and \cref{fig:4}.

-\paragraph{(c) Details of Training and Evaluation.} By using DeepSpeed engine with ZeRO-3~\cite{rajbhandari2020zero}, we train and evaluate GenRecal on 256 NVIDIA A100 80GB GPUs.
-To make training more efficient in memory usage, we apply gradient checkpointing~\cite{sohoni2019low} and LoRA~\cite{hu2021lora} to \textit{VLM-body} of small VLMs, where we set LoRA rank and alpha hyper-parameter to 64 and its dropout rate to 0.05.
-This is because loading both large and small VLMs onto GPUs brings in high memory pressure.
+\textbf{(c) Details of Training and Evaluation.} By using DeepSpeed engine with ZeRO-3~\cite{rajbhandari2020zero}, we train and evaluate GenRecal on 128 NVIDIA A100 80GB GPUs.
 We use AdamW optimizer~\cite{loshchilov2018decoupled} and apply a linearly decayed learning rate from 1e-4 to 1e-5 at each training stage.
-The first and second stages utilize the entire 9M dataset, which are taken approximately 5 to 7 days depending on the model sizes.
-The last stage is taken 4 to 6 days by using a 6M dataset which is the sample collections after removing general visual question answering~\cite{li2024llava}.
-For stable training, we handle large batch sizes by using gradient accumulation with 16 steps.
-We use 4 (first and third stage) or 2 (second stage) batches per one GPU, leading to total 16K (256$\times$16$\times$4) or 8K (256$\times$16$\times$2) batches.
-For evaluation, we remove large VLMs and Recalibrator, and generate answers by using the default generation hyperparameter of small VLMs.
+The first and second stages use the entire 9M dataset (see \appref{app:E} for dataset composition and analysis), taking approximately 2--4 hours and 8--11 hours, respectively, depending on model size.
+The last stage takes 4--6 hours on a 6M dataset obtained by removing general visual question answering samples~\cite{li2024llava}.
+For stable training, we handle large batch sizes via gradient accumulation with 16 steps.
+We use 4 (first and third stages) or 2 (second stage) samples per GPU, leading to a total batch size of 8192 (128$\times$16$\times$4) or 4096 (128$\times$16$\times$2).
+For evaluation, we remove the Recalibrator and the large VLM, and let the small VLM generate answers using the default generation hyperparameters.